Azure/blobxfer/docs/98-performance-considerations.md

 be applied with regard to performance and `blobxfer`.
 Additionally, please review the
-[Azure Storage Scalability and Performance Targets](https://azure.microsoft.com/en-us/documentation/articles/storage-scalability-targets/) for an overview of general performance targets that apply to Azure Blobs and File shares.
+[Azure Storage Scalability and Performance Targets](https://azure.microsoft.com/en-us/documentation/articles/storage-scalability-targets/) for an overview of general performance targets that apply to Azure Blobs, File shares and Storage Account types (GRS, LRS, ZRS, etc).

 ## Concurrency
 * `blobxfer` offers four concurrency knobs.
 Each one should be tuned for